cherry-nft/eliza/docs/notes/artcade-vectors.md

 4. Approved patterns enter the vector database with your quality notes
 5. Future evolutions can only learn from approved patterns

-Would you like me to implement any specific part of this approval system first?

 ---

 earlier...